 Anjana – Collyrium – Kajal

 One should regularly apply the collyrium made of antimony because it is useful for the eyes.
 Rasanjana – Aqueous extract of Berberis aristata (a preparation of Berberis aristata DC.) is to be applied once in every 5-8 nights to produce lacrimation of the eyes.
-Of all the Mahabhutas, Tejas (Fire, in the form of light) dominates in the composition of eyes; so they specially are susceptible to kapha.
+Of all the Mahabhutas, Tejas (Fire, in the form of light) dominates in the composition of eyes; so they especially are susceptible to kapha.
 Therefore, the therapy (collyrium etc) which alleviates kapha is good for keeping the vision clear.
 A strong collyrium must not be applied to the eyes during the day time as the eyes weakened by drainage will be adversely affected at the sight of the Sun.
 Thus, the collyrium meant for draining should be applied only during night.
 (15- 17)

 As different types of tarnished gold ornaments are spotlessly cleared by means of oil, cloth and brush, so also by the use of Collyrium and eye drops, the eyes become spotlessly bright like the moon in a clear sky.
 (18-19)